Weerwater Chapel, Almere

 Multicultural chapel, pavilion, Project Team: René van Zuuk, Dirk de Groot, Design: 2014, Floor area: 80 m²

 Almere is a modern garden city, with tree and water arteries leading directly to the city center.
 Since the beginning, the relationship between the city and nature has been carefully crafted.
-The first residents arrived from the city of Amsterdam, and found themselves amidst a growing oasis.
-Open spaces, water, and nature, are still the major qualities of the city.
+The first residents arrived from the city of Amsterdam and found themselves amidst a growing oasis.
+Open spaces, water, and nature are still the major qualities of the city.
 The growing Green City movement perfectly fits the development of Almere, as it is important to use the existing city as a starting point for future green development.
 The Weerwater lake area fits this concept perfectly.
 It has a lot of recreational functions to offer, such as a tourist boat, a cable water ski facility, canoe and sailing boats for hire, a camping ground, and a yacht harbor.
-The lake is surrounded by the A6 highway, two parks, housing, water sport facilities and the world famous Almere city center, designed by OMA and Rem Koolhas.
+The lake is surrounded by the A6 highway, two parks, housing, water sports facilities, and the world-famous Almere city center, designed by OMA and Rem Koolhas.
 The center forms a new, multi-layered, high-density urban core, with buildings of various heights, boasting green roofs.